Skip to main content

 How well the students performed

-• The easiest question is the question that the most number of students answered correctly.
+• The easiest questions are the questions that the most number of students answered correctly.

-• The most difficult question is the question that the fewest number of students answered correctly.
+• The hardest question are the questions that the fewest number of students answered correctly.

 This data can be valuable in understanding which concepts the class understands fully and which concepts the class needs to review.